Pressure drops in Nord Stream pipelines as gas leaks into sea

 "The reasons are being investigated," Nord Stream AG said on its website, without disclosing further information, as cited by Reuters.

 Gas prices at the Dutch TTF spot market have yet to react to the leaks.
-Gas prices have fallen in the last weeks after European governments rolled out massive support packages to cope with the energy crisis and talk of introducing price caps on gas gather momentum.
-Gas was trading at €176/MWh ($1,808 thousand cubic meters) on September 26, but still up 164% y/y.
+Gas prices have fallen in the last weeks after European governments rolled out massive support packages to cope with the energy crisis and talk of introducing price caps on gas gathers momentum.
+Gas was trading at €176/MWh ($1,808 per thousand cubic metres) on September 26, but still up 164% year on year.

-The German network regulator president, Klaus Mueller, said on Twitter that the “situation is tense” but he had no information as to what caused the leak.
+The German network regulator president, Klaus Mueller, said on Twitter that the “situation is tense” but he had no information as to what had caused the leak.

 "We are currently in contact with the authorities concerned in order to clarify the situation.
 We still have no clarity about the causes and the exact facts," said a statement from the German economy ministry, according to reports.

 Russia has been shutting down gas supplies to European countries over the last year as part of an economic war between East and West.
-Complete termination of gas flows to Bulgaria, Denmark, Finland, Lithuania, the Netherlands and Poland and voluntary reductions by, or partial cut-offs towards, Austria, the Czech Republic, France, Germany, Italy and Slovakia has already been put in place.
-The September 26 gas leak happened a day before the ceremonial launch of the Baltic Pipe carrying gas from Norway to Poland that will entirely replace the 10bcm of gas Warsaw used to import from Russia – the first EU member to completely wean itself off Russian gas.
+Complete termination of gas flows to Bulgaria, Denmark, Finland, Lithuania, the Netherlands and Poland and voluntary reductions by, or partial cut-offs towards, Austria, the Czech Republic, France, Germany, Italy and Slovakia have already been put in place.
+The September 26 gas leak happened a day before the ceremonial launch of the Baltic Pipe carrying gas from Norway to Poland that will entirely replace the 10bn cubic metres of gas Warsaw used to import from Russia – the first EU member to completely wean itself off Russian gas.